luxiangzh/modelzoo-GPL/README.md

 To dataset owners: we will remove or update all public content upon request if you don’t want your dataset included on Modelzoo, or wish to update it in any way.
 Please contact us through a Github/Gitee issue.
 Your understanding and contribution to this community is greatly appreciated.

-Ascend ModelZoo-GPL is GPLV3 licensed，Please see the LICENSE file.
+Ascend ModelZoo-GPL is GPL-3.0 license，Please see the LICENSE file.